TheMaxta/MLops/README.md

 I will likely be spending the majority of the next couple of days working with Kubernetes and Docker because these are complicated and expansive technologies that will be ever-present in the coming years of my career.
 This will be time well spent.

+### Explanation of the PATH Export Command

+The command `export PATH="/Users/maxmahlke/anaconda3/envs/myenv/bin:$PATH"` is used in Unix-like operating systems to modify the environment variable `PATH`.
+Here's a breakdown of what this command does:

+- `export`: This is a shell builtin in Bash and other Unix shells.
+It is used to set environment variables and make them available to future subprocesses.

+- `PATH`: `PATH` is an environment variable.
+It tells the shell where to look for executable files.
+When you type a command in the terminal, the shell searches the directories listed in your `PATH` in order to find an executable file with that name.

+- `"/Users/maxmahlke/anaconda3/envs/myenv/bin:$PATH"`: This sets the new value of the `PATH` variable.
+It has two parts:
+  - `/Users/maxmahlke/anaconda3/envs/myenv/bin`: This is the path to the `bin` directory of the `myenv` Conda environment.
+By placing this directory at the beginning of the `PATH`, it ensures that the executables in this directory (like Python) are used preferentially over other versions installed on the system.
+  - `$PATH`: This is the existing content of the `PATH` variable.
+By appending it to the new directory path, it ensures that all previously available commands remain accessible.

+In essence, this command prepends the specified directory (`/Users/maxmahlke/anaconda3/envs/myenv/bin`) to the existing `PATH`, giving priority to the executables in the specified Conda environment.
+This is particularly useful for ensuring that the Python version and any installed packages specific to the `myenv` environment are used in preference to those installed elsewhere on the system.